MicrosoftDocs/m365copilot-docs/docs/index.md

 ### Copilot connectors

-Copilot connectors are building blocks of Copilot agents.
-They allow developers and IT admins to apply Custom Knowledge and to build Custom Skills and to Microsoft Copilot’s out-of-box features via Copilot agents. ​
+Copilot connectors allow developers and IT admins to apply Custom Knowledge and to build Custom Skills and to Microsoft Copilot’s out-of-box features via Copilot agents. ​

 There are two types of connectors—Microsoft **Graph connectors**, and **Power Platform connectors**.